UyCoder/myeschool/README.md

 - HTML, CSS, and JavaScript for front-end development
 - Vue.js as the JavaScript framework
 - JSON for data transfer
--  Java and Spring Boot for back-end development
+- Java for back-end development
+- Spring for back-end application
+- JWT for Security Authentication
 - MySQL as the database management system
 - JDBC for database connectivity
 - Swagger for API documentation
 - Mybatis Plus for database access
 - Maven for project management and dependency management
 - Git for version control
 - Tomcat as the application server
 - IntelliJ IDEA as the development environment
 - Postman for API testing
 - Chrome as the web browser

 ## Project Structure